enjoping/passwordManager/README.md

 private key will only be stored in the browsers indexedDB.
 For this prototype it is stored without any encryption as resulted in a broken key but a goal for the next release would be the encryption using the users password.
 The users public key will be send to the backend and stored in the database.
-The the RSA keypair will not be used for the direct encryption of a password because of two main reasons:
+The RSA keypair will not be used for the direct encryption of a password because of two main reasons:
 1. Public-key encryption is a slow form of encryption and is very limited in the length the data to be crypted can have.
 2. We've focused on a group based system from the beginning on.
 If we want to encrypt passwords using a public-key we need to do this for every single user of a group.
 This would result in a big number of encrypted strings per group